Posted by: Bishop Jonathan Sturm

 How will your legacy of faithfulness be remembered long after you are gone?
 Only you can answer that question but Christ assures us of our greatest legacy: “…Be faithful until death, and I will give you the crown of life.”

 (Revelation 2: 10)

-Previous articles on the Fruit of the Spirit include Love and Joy
+Previous articles in the Fruit of the Spirit series include Love and Joy

 (District Elder Emery Jan 15/20), Peace and Longsuffering